Avaia Williams (pupil)

 - Deprivation of Liberty orders.

 His exposure has also extended to observing and assisting on several appeals up to the Court of Appeal as well as novel and complex applications concerning international placements and the application of the Hague Conventions.
+He is regularly instructed in multi-day final hearings, including acting for parents, and has been commended for his bright written and oral submissions on complex matters.

 Court of Protection